HariSekhon/Knowledge-Base/travel.md

 #### Tibilisi

 - [Pasanauri](https://maps.app.goo.gl/MQCwW54s7MRHsoNs6) - moderately priced good food,
-  the Khinkali were very good and affordable, the aubergine walnut while recommended was a bit much, you'd need two aubergine lovers to manage it.
+  the Khinkali mixed meat dumplings were very good and affordable, the aubergine walnut while a recommended speciality I found a bit much, you'd need two aubergine lovers to manage it.
   There are also a couple lovely dogs that hang around to eat scraps and occasionally bark as passers by, whom I can only assume they sense are evil...
-- [Ode Cafe](https://maps.app.goo.gl/Xs4Vq6zcoXEn9KpK6) - live piano music at alfresco outdoor dining, more limited menu than Pasanuri and bit pricier (you're probably paying for the piano) but still good
+- [Ode Cafe](https://maps.app.goo.gl/Xs4Vq6zcoXEn9KpK6) - live piano music at alfresco outdoor dining, more limited menu than Pasanuri and bit pricier (you're probably paying for the piano) but still good.
+  The 10 Khinkali big meat dumplings and Kharcho soup are both good, but together are too much food.

 ### Germany